All Episodes

 And now I think you can say the same thing here.

-That was last week, and ending kind of now.
+That was last week and ending kind of now.

-And, you know, thankfully we didn't need the 15,783.
+And, you know, thankfully, we didn't need the 15,783.

-Could have gone that way.
+It could have gone that way.

 It absolutely could have.

-And but he's screaming at Donald Trump, I need 30,000, 40,000 respiratory uh ventilators.
+And, but he's screaming at Donald Trump, I need 30,000, 40,000 respiratory ventilators.

 Why didn't you buy the ones when they said the federal government will not be able to provide them for you?

-Um, you know, the New York Times has an agenda.
+You know, the New York Times has an agenda.

 They've always had an agenda.

-They write something and it gets picked up by all the predictable people that hate Trump that protected Joe that protected Hillary, ignored the biggest abuse of power corruption scandal in history, all because they are agenda driven.
+They write something and it gets picked up by all the predictable people that hate Trump, that protected Joe, that protected Hillary, ignored the biggest abuse of power corruption scandal in history, all because they are agenda driven.

-You know, really Barbara Streisand, 20,000 people are dead because of Donald Trump.
+You know, really, Barbara Streisand, 20,000 people are dead because of Donald Trump.

 That's how much they hate him.

-Now, part of the thing is that Donald Trump's mitigation efforts, his early recognition that this could be really bad, his taking on tremendous political incoming with the travel ban, then having to transform how this country deals with pandemics and bring it up to the modern era.
+Now, part of the thing is, is that Donald Trump's mitigation efforts, his early recognition that this could be really bad, his taking on tremendous political incoming with the travel ban, then having to transform how this country deals with pandemics and bring it up to the modern era.

 He has 49 other states he's got to take care of also.